I am an Engineer meets Designer. With a focus on large scale, high impact, Open Source projects. I care about how developer ecosystems work.

 I provide an odd, but interesting, mentorship role to the RxSwift project.

-I help out at a charity bringing new people into the tech sphere in NYC.
+I help out at a non-for-profit bringing new people into the tech sphere in NYC.

 I spent a year talking and figuring out how to provide useful metrics on the quality of a library in the Cocoa ecosystem.